 Callously disregard the rights and feelings of others and the law

-Estimates of how common antisocial personality disorder is vary between 0.2% (1 in 500) to a little over 3% of the general population in the United States.
-It is 6 times more common among men.
+Estimates of how common antisocial personality disorder is vary between 2 to 6% of people in the United States and the United Kingdom.
+It is 3 times more common among men than women.
 The disorder is less common in older age groups, suggesting that people can learn over time to change their behavior.

 Other disorders are also often present.
 These disorders include